cameron-wags/rainbow_csv.nvim/README.md

 ```
 let g:rcsv_colorpairs = [['red', 'red'], ['blue', 'blue'], ['green', 'green'], ['magenta', 'magenta'], ['NONE', 'NONE'], ['darkred', 'darkred'], ['darkblue', 'darkblue'], ['darkgreen', 'darkgreen'], ['darkmagenta', 'darkmagenta'], ['darkcyan', 'darkcyan']]
 ```

+#### g:multiline_search_range
+Default: _10_
+This settings is only relevant for rfc_csv and rfc_semicolon dialects.
+If some multiline records contain more lines that this value, hover info will not work correctly.
+It is not recommended to significantly increase this value because it will have negative impact on hover info performance

 #### g:rbql_backend_language
 Default: _python_